A Complete Overview of the Tax System in China

 TAX SYSTEM IN CHINA

 Home to the second largest economy in the world and a population with a continuously increasing spending power, more global investors aim to invest in the Chinese market each year.
 While certain accounting practices may remain the same, there are particular rules in China that differ from Western countries.
 Local and foreign businesses operating in China need to ensure that they remain compliant with local laws and regulations, especially regarding taxes.
 Before the management of an enterprise makes the decision to invest, they should have a comprehensive understanding of the tax system in China and how it works.
-In this article we give a brief overview of how the tax system in China works.
+In this article we give a brief overview of how the china tax system works.

 WHICH TAX LAWS APPLY IN CHINA